 In order to meet the tall challenge of communication in their love relationships, IPs need to choose their partners wisely.
 INTPs, in particular, should seek a partner who is open enough to understand and even appreciate their subversive or off-the-wall ideas.
 Typically this involves pairing with another Intuitive type.
 Pairing with another Intuitive can help IPs trust that their partner is being genuine and not merely feigning interest in their ideas.
 Choosing a partner who has relatively few ego-defense issues, or at least is eager to work on overcoming them, is equally important.

 IPs will also benefit from analyzing their past relationships to see where they have failed to be forthright in their communication.
 They need to develop a sensitivity to and awareness of when their own ego is trying to protect itself or assert its independence by excluding their partner from their internal processing.
-IPs need to use their Extraverted Perceiving (Ne) and Extraverted Judging (Fe or Te) functions to process ideas with their partners rather than relying exclusively on their introverted functions.
+IPs need to use their Extraverted Perceiving (Ne or Se) and Extraverted Judging (Fe or Te) functions to process ideas with their partners rather than relying exclusively on their introverted functions.
 In order to experience wholeness in their relationships, they must be willing to give voice to their thoughts, feelings and judgments.